OMCs keep petrol, diesel prices unchanged for 11th day

-New Delhi, April 26 (IANS) Fuel prices in the country remained unchanged for the 11th day on Monday as oil marketing companies decided to go on a pause mode and analyse the global developments on oil prices before effecting a revision.
+New Delhi: Fuel prices in the country remained unchanged for the 11th day on Monday as oil marketing companies decided to go on a pause mode and analyse the global developments on oil prices before effecting a revision.

 Accordingly, pump prices of petrol and diesel remained at Rs 90.40 a litre and Rs 80.73 a litre respective in Delhi.